mcembalest/sidzero/README.md

 ```

 ## Server
+The server runs the language/multimodal models.
 We use a windows desktop computer with a RTX 3060 GPU, over a [private home network](https://arcadian.cloud/windows/2022/12/08/how-to-allow-icmp-ping-through-windows-firewall/).

 ### Installation
 Install server requirements: